-It may not get called as the best time but in my opinion, majority of the tourism in Ladakh happens in the month of July.
+It may not get called the best time, but in my opinion, the majority of tourism in Ladakh happens in the month of July.
 Without any doubt, this is the month when tourist activities here are at their best; and the entire land is vibrant with colorful visitors from all over the world.
-People continue to visit in August and September as well; and some people visit even before July; but the kind of enthusiasm you see at this time of the year is hard to find in any other month.
+People continue to visit in August and September as well; or in earlier months of May or June; but the kind of enthusiasm you see in July is hard to find in any other month.
 I have been to Ladakh several times in 7 different months of the year but of all, July by far is my favorite month to be there.
-If you too have been thinking about visiting Ladakh in July; then below in this article you will find a few tips on how you can plan your journey for better.
+If you too have been thinking about visiting Ladakh in July; then below in this article, you will find a few tips on how you can plan your journey for the best.

 How to Plan a Trip to Ladakh in July

 Until some time ago, a trip to Ladakh by mostly done by motorcycle enthusiasts only.
 That is actually how the term “Biker’s paradise” was coined.
 Much now has however changed.
 Other modes of transport too now get used in an equal manner.
 While the majority of the people still travel by their own vehicle, a lot of others reach Ladakh either by air; or by public transport; or in a rented vehicle.
 If you too were planning to board a flight for Leh city, then acute mountain sickness, also known as AMS, will become your first concern.
 You will definitely be suffering from it on your first day of arrival and possibly even on Day 2.